titzer/student-projects/README.md

 IMPACT: You will make Virgil completely outclass all languages to date and very likely publish a paper.
 Compiler experience and some familiarity with functional programming required.

-### [Design a Data Layout Embedded DSL for Virgil](DataLayouts.md) - Virgil, moderate difficulty, high novelty

-In this project, you will design and implement new language constructs for describing memory layouts of fixed data structures such as network packets, kernel buffers, etc.
-You will work on the internals of a sophisticated, static compiler for the Virgil programming language and introduce new analysis and optimizations in this compiler.
-IMPACT: You will make Virgil the language of choice for low-level programming where memory layouts are fixed and likely publish a paper.
-Compiler experience required.

 ### [Partial Specialization](PartialSpecialization.md) - Virgil, moderate difficulty, high novelty

 In this project, you will explore new ways to implement polymorphic types.